-Breckenridge Outfitters and Mountain Angler both have guides who go out daily and can provide the latest information on conditions, since they often changes daily.
+Breckenridge Outfitters and Mountain Angler both have guides who go out daily and can provide the latest information on conditions since they often change daily.
 If the shop is crowded, take a few minutes to look around and wait for customers to clear out so one of the shop staff can devote time to answering your questions.

 Ask what flies are working in specific areas and get directions.
 Also be sure to find out what times are the most productive.

 As for equipment, the shops in Breckenridge have everything you need.
 A full rental package generally includes:

 - A fully rigged rod (rod and a reel spooled with line and a new leader)

 - A “loaded” vest with “nippers” for cutting leaders, additional leader material “tippet,” weights for subsurface fishing, and forceps for removing flies from captured fish

 - A net to land your trophies

 Anticipate around $50 for a full day of rentals.
 Then, the only thing missing is your license and some flies, which the shop can also provide.